Pricing Information

 What are claims, bills and reimbursement?

-After you have been discharged your insurance company will be sent a claim for your services.
-There are times that once the carrier receives the claim, they may reach out to you for some additional information before they make payment.
+After you have been discharged, your insurance company will be sent a claim for your services.
+There are times that once your insurance company receives the claim, they may reach out to you for additional information before making a payment.
 For example, if they believe this could be due to an accident, they will want to gather information about the accident and any other possible coverage.
 It is very important to respond in a timely manner.
 Not doing so could result in your claim being denied leaving you responsible.

 It can take 30 to 60 days for an insurance company to pay the claim once they have all the information they need to process the claim.
 Once the facility is paid by the insurance company, you will be sent a statement for any balance owed by you.
 If you paid any amounts up front, that will be reflected in your statement.
 If by chance the estimate was more than you owe, and you did pay up front, we will process a refund to you.
 Unpaid claims will be referred to collections.